RESOURCES FOR MUSLIM STUDENTS

 - Experiencing social isolation if a group of roommates / hall mates go to a social function that involves alcohol.

 Room 466 on the 4th floor of Newcomb Hall has been designated as a quiet space for meditation and reflection for the University of Virginia community.
 The room is centrally located and is especially convenient for students who wish to pause during the day when they are on Central Grounds between classes.
-Room 466 will be available for use by University students, faculty and staff for this purpose.
-For more information, please refer to the contact information for the MSA or the Office of the Dean of Students (ODOS).
-See Community Resources as well for additional prayer spaces.
+Room 466 is available for use by University students, faculty and staff for this purpose, and is regularly used by Muslim students for daily prayers.
+For more information, please refer to the contact information for the MSA or email Office of the Dean of Students- Multicultural Student Services at email@example.com.
+See Community Resources as well for additional meditation spaces on Grounds.

 Halal Meals: UVA Dining offers Halal options.
 All non-processed chicken in the dining halls (bone-in, breasts, thigh, wings) are Halal.
 Processed chicken like nuggets and patties are not Halal.
 For more information, please contact firstname.lastname@example.org.